KonishchevDmitry/investments/README.md

 Create `~/.investments/config.yaml` configuration file.
 See [example](docs/config-example.yaml) configuration which contains examples of typical configuration for each broker, tax exemptions that are applicable to the account and more.
-Don't forget to obtain API token for Finnhub and Twelve Data (see the comments in example config).
+Don't forget to obtain API token for FCS API and Finnhub (see the comments in example config).

 # Usage